TuckerHeaton2025/Beginner-Projects-in-C/README.md

 Why learn C?

 Once you've learned C you can learn 99% of all other language quicker and easier.
 Why?
 Because every other language either compiles down to
 C or is an extension of it.
-Learning C allows you to understand the fundemantals of how computers work and manage memory.
+Learning C allows you to understand the fundamentals of how computers work and manage memory.

 https://en.wikipedia.org/wiki/List_of_C-family_programming_languages